Online Business Networking Sites: Are They Worth Joining?

 Compare this to leads groups (e.g., BNI, LeTip) that require members to bring leads and referrals for other members, or risk being dropped from the group.
 There’s an incentive to be looking out for the betterment of other members.

 One of these groups promotes that you’ll get to know other small businesses in your immediate community.
-This would be suited for a business who offers products and services to the local community on either a B2B (business to business) or B2C (business to consumer) level, e.g., insurance agents, real estate sales, hair salons, restaurants, etc.
+This would be suited for a business that offers products and services to the local community on either a B2B (business to business) or B2C (business to consumer) level, e.g., insurance agents, real estate sales, hair salons, restaurants, etc.

 But for a business like mine, I don’t care who’s doing business in my neighborhood.
 If I only had only my locals as prospects, I’d starve since I have a very niche service.
 My customers span the entire country, with an occasional international customer.